Parameterized Max Min Feedback Vertex Set

 \begin{theorem} There is no $\vc^{o (\vc)}n^{\bO(1)}$ time algorithm for \mmFVS, where \vc{} denotes the size of the minimum vertex cover of the input graph, unless the ETH fails. \end{theorem}

 Before we present the details of our construction, let us give some high-level intuition.
-Our goal is to ``compress'' an $n$-variable instance of 3-\textsc{SAT}, into an \mmFVS{} instance with vertex cover roughly $n/\log n$.
+Our goal is to ``compress'' an $n$-variable instance of \textsc{3-SAT}, into a {\mmFVS} instance with vertex cover roughly $n / \log n$.
 To this end, we will construct $\log n$ choice gadgets, each of which is supposed to represent $n/\log n$ variables, while contributing only $n/\log^2n$ to the vertex cover.
 Hence, each vertex of each such gadget must be capable of representing roughly $\log n$ variables.

 Our choice gadget may be thought of as a variation of a bipartite graph with sets $L,R$, of size roughly $n/\log^2n$ and $\sqrt{n}$ respectively.
-If one naively tries to encode information in such a gadget by selecting which vertices of $L\cup R$ belong in an optimal solution, this would only give $2$ choices per vertex, which is not efficient enough.
-Instead, we engineer things in a way that all vertices of $L\cup R$ must belong in the forest in an optimal solution, and the interesting choice for a vertex $\ell$ of $L$ is with which vertex $r$ of $R$ we will place $\ell$ in the same component.
-In this sense, a vertex $\ell$ of $L$ has $|R|$ choices, which is sufficient to encode the assignment for $\Omega(\log n)$ variables.
-What remains, then, is to add machinery that enforces this basic setup, and then clause checking vertices which for each clause verify that the clause is satisfied by testing if an $\ell$ vertex that represents one of its literals is in the same component as an $r$ vertex that represents a satisfying assignment for the clause.
+If one naively tries to encode information in such a gadget by selecting which vertices of $L \cup R$ belong in an optimal solution, this would only give $2$ choices per vertex, which is not efficient enough.
+Instead, we engineer things in a way that all vertices of $L \cup R$ must belong in the forest in an optimal solution, and the interesting choice for a vertex $\ell \in L$ is which vertex $r \in R$ belongs to the same component.
+In this sense, a vertex $\ell \in L$ has $|R|$ choices, which is sufficient to encode the assignment for $\Omega(\log n)$ variables.
+What remains, then, is to add machinery that enforces this basic setup, and then clause checking vertices which for each clause verify that the clause is satisfied.
+This is done by testing if a vertex $\ell$ that represents one of its literals is in the same component as a vertex $r$ that represents a satisfying assignment for the clause.